 Monitoring the Surface Plasmon Resonance Band Shift of Aβ1–40 Coated Gold Nanoparticles During Iterative pH Change

-Using the temperature control unit of the UV-Vis-NIR (U-V-visible-N-I-R) spectrophotometer, set the solution temperature to 25 degrees Celsius [1-TXT].
+Using the temperature control unit of the UV-Vis (U-V-visible) spectrophotometer, set the solution at room temperature (~22 degrees Celsius) [1-TXT].

-WIDE: Talent adjusting the temperature control unit of the UV-Vis-NIR spectrophotometer to 25 degrees Celsius.
-TXT: UV-Vis-NIR: Ultraviolet-visible-near infrared.
+WIDE: Talent turning on the UV-Vis spectrophotometer.
+TXT: UV-Vis: Ultraviolet-visible.

 Monitor the initial pH of the sample solution using a pH meter and adjust it to slightly below pH 7 [1].
-Collect the absorption spectrum within the range of 400 to 1000 nanometers [2].
+Collect the absorption spectrum within the range of 400 to 800 nanometers [2].